thempatel/streamvbyte-simdgo/README.md

 to leverage SIMD techniques to achieve better performance.
 Currently, there is support for x86_64 architectures that have AVX and AVX2 hardware support.
 In cases where that is not available, or on non x86_64 architectures there is a portable scalar implementation.
-We also perform a runtime check to make sure that the necessary ISA are available and if not fallback to the scalar approach.
+We also perform a runtime check to make sure that the necessary ISA is available and if not fallback to the scalar approach.

 There are several existing implementations: